 The purpose of this document is to provide information to Congress and others on the impact and funding of state-operated programs for occupational safety and health.
-State Plan Programs are highly successful, but have experienced significant funding deficiencies for the past eight years.
+State Plan Programs are highly successful, but have experienced significant funding deficiencies.
+OSHSPA is working with OSHA to address these deficiencies.